-- The PRCA uses the ONS definition of the gender pay gap: the difference between the hourly earnings of men and women as a percentage of men's earnings4.
+- The PRCA uses the ONS definition of the gender pay gap: the difference between the hourly earnings of men and women as a percentage of men's earnings2.
 Comparing hourly pay, the following ONS formula is used throughout this document: 100 [(median female hourly pay/median male hourly pay) 100]. - Consider the following worked example: the median hourly pay for women could be £12 and the median hourly pay for men could be £16.
 Applying the ONS formula to this would result in a figure of 25%.
-This evidently does not mean that women on £12 earning 25% more would be earning £16, but rather that women are earning only 75% of what men are earning in the job level or quartile being studied. - Like the ONS, the PRCA has opted to use the median single figure pay gap rather than the mean single figure pay gap.
-The median figure tends to better capture the inequalities experienced by the majority of women within an organisation.
-In contrast the mean single figure pay gap is usually skewed by very high earners which obscures the reality of the inequalities experienced by women.
-Similarly, this report does not include mean figures for the pay gap breakdown by job level or pay quartiles.
-The bias of high earners is particularly evident in the mean figures when the pay gap is broken down by job level of pay quartiles therefore it does not provide a holistic picture of the pay gap within the PRCA. - PRCA figures here take into account all of the data PRCA has on staff salaries since the beginning of the 2013/14 financial year: this ensures we are able to show differences by job-level and by quartiles that we would otherwise be unable to show.
+This evidently does not mean that women on £12 earning 25% more would be earning £16, but rather that women are earning only 75% of what men are earning in the job level or quartile being studied. - PRCA figures here take into account all of the data PRCA has on staff salaries since the beginning of the 2013/14 financial year: this ensures we are able to show differences by job-level and by quartiles that we would otherwise be unable to show.
 Where appropriate, we also present figures from the start of the 2016/17 financial year. - The structure of this report is based on Think, Act, Report framework produced in 2016 by the Government Equalities Office, and the Prince's Responsible Business Network Business in Community Toolkit 1, also produced in 2016.
-This report also references ONS figures where appropriate and their work on the topic.
+This report also references ONS figures where appropriate and their work on this topic.